 Echocardiography uses ultrasound waves to produce an image of the heart, the heart valves, and the great vessels.
 It helps assess heart wall thickness (eg, in hypertrophy or atrophy) and motion and provides information about ischemia and infarction.
-It can be used to assess systolic function as well as diastolic filling patterns of the left ventricle, which can help in the assessment of left ventricular hypertrophy, hypertrophic or restrictive cardiomyopathy, severe heart failure, constrictive pericarditis, and severe aortic regurgitation.
+It can be used to assess systolic function as well as diastolic filling patterns of the left ventricle, which can help in the assessment of left ventricular hypertrophy, hypertrophic or restrictive cardiomyopathy, severe heart failure, and constrictive pericarditis.
 It also is used to assess the structure and function of the heart valves; detect valvular vegetations and intracardiac thrombus; and provide an estimate of pulmonary arterial pressure and central venous pressure.

-Two-dimensional (cross-sectional) echocardiography is most commonly used; contrast and spectral Doppler echocardiography provide additional information.
+Two-dimensional echocardiography is most commonly used; contrast, Doppler and other echocardiography modalities provide additional information.
 Three-dimensional echocardiography is particularly useful in evaluating the mitral valve apparatus for surgical correction.

 Spectral Doppler echocardiography can record velocity, direction, and type of blood flow.
 This technique is useful for detecting abnormal blood flow (eg, due to regurgitant lesions) or velocity (eg, due to stenotic lesions).
 Spectral Doppler echocardiography does not provide spatial information about the size or shape of the heart or its structures.